IMQS/httpbridge/README.md

 * `env.bat` (Windows)
 * `. env.sh` (Unix)
 * `go get github.com/google/flatbuffers/go`
-* `go get github.com/bmharper/httpbridge/go`
 * `go run cmd/example-server.go`
 * You should now be able to launch the example C++ backend.
-Once you have both the Go server and C++ backend running, you can try `curl localhost:8081`, and you should get a reply.
+Once you have both the Go server and C++ backend running, you can try `curl localhost:8080`, and you should get a reply.
-* Note that the above sequence of 'go get' will checkout two copies of the Go httpbridge code.
-This is just something that you need to live with if you want to demonstrate using an external Go library from inside itself.